 How Often Should You Get Tested?

 All adults should get tested for STDs at least once in their lifetime, especially if they have been sexually active in the past.
 Getting screened for HIV is also recommended at least once in one’s lifetime, even if an individual is currently in a long-term monogamous relationship.
 For those who are sexually active, getting tested every 6 to 12 months is highly advisable to stay on top of the current status of your sexual health.
+It is now easy to get tested for sexually transmitted diseases (STDs).
+You can find out more details of where to get tested below.

 Use an STD Risk Calculator